 Yes.
 Students are required to take at least one course outside the social work PhD program; students begin taking electives in their second year.
 Students may select their electives from doctoral-level courses offered in the School of Social Work, the other UMB schools, as well as academic departments on the University of Maryland Baltimore County (UMBC) or University of Maryland in College Park (UMCP) campuses (e.g., psychology, sociology, policy sciences).
 Elective courses from other institutions may also be acceptable.
 However, tuition remission is only available for approved courses within the University System of Maryland.

 Yes!
-We welcome international students and accepted international students are offered a F-1 student visa and funding through a Graduate Research Assistantship.
+We welcome international students to apply to our program.
+Accepted international students would be eligible to apply for an F-1 visa based on enrollment in our program and funding through a Graduate Research Assistantship.

 All applicants to the PhD program whose native language and/or language of the home is not English are required to submit results from the Test of English as a Foreign Language (TOEFL) or from the International English Language Testing System (IELTS).
-This guideline includes international students/non-native speakers of English who have completed a master of social work or similar degree from a US college or university.
+Our Graduate School also accepts official scores from the Duolingo English Test, which can be taken online and on demand.
+This guideline includes international students/non-native speakers of English who have completed a Master of Social Work or similar degree from a US college or university.

-International students are offered the same financial supports provided to all full-time students (including GRA through graduation, health insurance, travel awards, and internal dissertation funding opportunities
+International students are offered the same financial supports provided to all full-time students (including Graduate Research Assistantship (GRA) through graduation, health insurance, travel awards, and internal dissertation funding opportunities

 We also recognize that international students make significant sacrifices to come to the United States for their PhD.
 The PhD program’s International Student Association (ISA) is a student-led group to support the unique needs of international students.
 The ISA provides outreach and orientation to incoming international PhD students and sponsors events throughout the year to support and celebrate international students.